What to Do on the Côte d’Azur – 2025 Monaco Grand Prix

 World Stars Football Match

 If you happen to be in the area ahead of race weekend, the World Stars Football match normally takes place at Stade Louis II on Tuesday of race week at 7pm.
 The charity football match at the stadium of Monaco A.S. in Fontvieille sees the A.S.
 Star Team MC take on the All Star Drivers.
 Lots of current and former F1 drivers normally take part, including local resident and Ferrari driver, Charles Leclerc.
 Tickets are cheap (about €15) and can be bought on the day.
-The World Stars match did not take place in 2024 but is expected to return in the future.
+The World Stars match did not take place in 2024 but is expected to return for the 2025 Monaco Grand Prix.

 Visit Prince Rainier III’s Car Collection